Colon Cancer Symptoms to Be Aware Of

 Regular medical checkups are important because if the polyps are discovered early on, they can be removed before they turn into cancer.

-Colon Cancer Symptoms to be Aware Of
+Common Colon Cancer Symptoms

 Truth be told, colon cancer, unlike other forms of cancer, has no unique symptoms.
 The symptoms of colon cancer are so common they can be mistaken for something else.
 It is very possible for an individual to think they have a very minor health issue when in fact, they could be experiencing early signs of colon cancer.